 Lathe machines have enormous appetites.
 They use their fair share of electricity the instant you switch them on.
 As a result, while feeding your power equipment, you may have tripped a few circuit breakers in your shop.
 It’s better to check the wiring to ensure you have enough electricity for your hungry power tools.

 Check the nameplate on the tool’s body or motor housing to see how much they need.
 Look for AMPS and VOLTS information.
 Make a list of how many amps each tool uses.
 Make a note of any devices you can connect to run on 240 volts rather than 120 volts.
 Small power tools (sanders, jigsaws, etc.) often need 2 to 8 amps.
 6 to 16 amps is standard for more extensive power tools (router, circular saw, table saw, lathe, etc).
-Duct collectors and air compressors, for example, may need much more electricity.
+For example, dust collectors and air compressors may need much more electricity.

 How much power does a CNC machine need?